Banging Toolbox

 This ensures smooth and consistent results even when routing through tough wood.
 The micro-adjustable dial can be set to 1/256th of an inch, so you can cut as precisely as you need for delicate tasks.

-Other features such as the swiveling chip deflector and integrated dust extraction ports effectively clear out debris from corners, making you work more efficiently.
+Other attributes such as the swiveling chip deflector and integrated dust extraction ports effectively clear out debris from corners, making you work more efficiently.

 #1 Best cordless wood router